Member Boards

 The project has been made possible through funding from the Internal Drainage Board (IDB) Storm Recovery & Asset Improvement Grant Scheme, recognising both the increasing pressures on drainage infrastructure and the growing risks associated with climate change and development.

-The works focus on a critical junction where three of the Water Level Management Board’s (WLMB) main drains meet: Horse Eye Sewer, White Dyke Sewer and Rickney Sewer.
+The works focused on a critical junction where three of the Water Level Management Board’s (WLMB) main drains meet: Horse Eye Sewer, White Dyke Sewer and Rickney Sewer.
 This complex interaction of watercourses plays a central role in managing water levels across Units R1 to R9 of the Pevensey Levels Water Level Management Plan (2015), working in combination with the Rickney Pumping Station.

 Project Overview

-The Spaghetti Junction Project addresses a high-risk section of drainage infrastructure where ageing assets were failing.
+The Spaghetti Junction Project addressed a high-risk section of drainage infrastructure where ageing assets were failing.
 At this location the high level Horse Eye Sewer conveys water to the low level Rickney Sewer through a culvert, and also to the high level Horse Eye Sewer through another culvert with two dam board water control structures regulating the water levels.
 The Rickney Sewer flows under the Horse Eye Sewer in another culvert to the White Dyke Sewer, which becomes the downstream section of the Rickney Sewer at this location.
 The dam board water control structures, controlling water levels between the three drains leaked significantly, affecting the ability to manage water levels effectively, and were becoming increasingly dangerous for staff to operate.

 Over time, these culverts have become partially collapsed, particularly the structure conveying the Horse Eye Sewer.
 In addition, the embankment separating the Horse Eye and Rickney Sewers has become heavily eroded, allowing water to overtop prematurely into the pumped system.
 If left unaddressed, there is a high risk that all three culverts could fail entirely, causing the watercourses to converge and making effective water level and flood risk management impossible.